djzzlim/djzzlim.github.io/pages/posts/2025-03-23-hackintosh-part-1.md

 :::

 ::: en
-As a child watching Apple keynotes, I always thought Mac computers were smooth and advanced.
+As a kid watching Apple keynotes, I always thought Mac computers were smooth and advanced.
 Comparing them to my clunky Windows device, I couldn't help feeling envious.
 Plus, if you want to develop iOS apps, you need Xcode, which only runs on macOS.
 But when you open Apple's website and look at Mac prices:

 > "Hundreds, thousands..."
 > "Too expensive!"